 Many people make the mistake of thinking of food as a reward for a job well done.
 It starts as a child when you get dessert after your meal for having a good day at school or for finishing all of your dinner.
 Dessert is not needed every day and food should never be used as a reward.

 Food is fuel that your body needs in order to function properly throughout the day.
 Your body will let you know when it needs fuel and that is when you should supply it with the nourishment it needs.
 You shouldn't eat constantly as this will cause you to gain weight rather than lose it.

 Do Not Be Afraid to Workout

 You need to workout in order to lose weight.
 You need to burn calories if you want to see the pounds drop when you get on the scale.
+One of the fastest and most efficient way to do so is to do planks.
 You can join one of the Fitness 19 gyms and choose from a variety of great workout classes to start burning calories right away.
 The classes are available at many different fitness levels so that you do not have to worry about pushing yourself too hard at the beginning and getting hurt accidentally.

 Be sure to try a few different classes so that you are constantly working out different muscles.
 You can also use the machines in the gym, to build muscles with weights or to do extra cardio by riding a bike or running on the treadmill.

 Learn How to Provide Your Body with Proper Sustenance